Ishikadev03/Computer-Network--Lab-Experiments/Experiment-1/Readme.md

 📖 Theory:

-🔹 Pure ALOHA

-A random access protocol where devices transmit data anytime without checking the channel.
-This leads to a high number of collisions.

-🔹 Slotted ALOHA

-An improved version of Pure ALOHA where time is divided into slots, and transmission occurs only at the beginning of a slot, reducing collisions.

 🔹 CSMA/CD

 Devices sense the channel before transmitting.
 If a collision occurs, it is detected and transmission stops immediately.
 Used in wired networks.